aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Drawing.Charts/chartaxis/reverseOrder/_index.md

 ### Remarks

 The property is not supported by MS Office 2016 new charts.
-Default value is ``False``.
+Default value is ``false``.